Ankita-624/todo-localstorage/README.md

 ## Project Creator

-[Ankita Gouda]
+Ankita Gouda

 ## Licensing

-This project is open-sourced under the [Choose a License - e.g., MIT License] - see the `LICENSE` file for detailed terms.
+This project is open-sourced under the MIT License - see the `LICENSE` file for detailed terms.